-The Workshop on Population and Speciation Genomics takes place biennially at the UNESCO World Heritage Site Český Krumlov in Czech Republic, alternating with the Workshop on Molecular Evolution.
+The Workshop on Population and Speciation Genomics takes place biennially at the UNESCO World Heritage Site Český Krumlov in Czech Republic, alternating with the Workshop on Phylogenomics.
 It brings together an international collection of faculty members and Workshop participants to study and discuss current ideas and techniques for the analysis of genomic data on the level of populations and closely related species.
 The Workshop consists of a series of lectures, demonstrations and computer laboratories that cover theory and practice of population and speciation genomics analyses.

 The Workshop on Population and Speciation Genomics is organized and co-directed by:

 Walter Salzburger, University of Basel